 The income trap

 Quite simply, I felt that I deserved them because I’d worked so hard.
-I wanted to feel rich and glamorous.
-I’d bought into the false assumption that because I earned a good income, I was fully capable of paying this back.
-Instead of looking at my current financial status and lack of savings to pay for the shoes outright (or with assets, but that’s a whole new level of discussion for another day!), I relied on my EMOTIONS to do my thinking.
+I wanted to feel rich and glamorous because life at the time felt anything but.
+I’d bought into the false assumption that because I earned a good income, in a job that was in demand, I was fully capable of paying this back one day.
+Instead of looking at my current financial status and emotional well-being I relied on my EMOTIONS to do my thinking and purchased them anyway.

 “How amazing do I look in these shoes?
 My boyfriend will love them!”

 “Everyone will be impressed and gives me loads of compliments”

 “They’re an investment because so many outfits will look good with them”

 “If I pick black I’ll wear them with everything, then it won’t be so bad”

 There were definitely no savvy money-related thoughts going through my brain that day.
 I did have a lot of fun trying them on though and still absolutely love them (just sadly not wearing them as much right now!).
 So I suppose it could have been worse.

 But what was I chasing at the time?
 Dopamine.